+The area on the north side of the river between the Fish House and HWY 106 has large wetland areas that are activated during medium – high flows already.
+There is no infrastructure currently preventing the river from evolving through natural processes to the north.
+The north side of the river downstream of HWY 106 mostly consists of allotment properties and previous design processes have determined that restoration in this area is not feasible (see project #13-1204).
+On the south side of the river throughout this reach the primary landowner is well known to the District and their participation is limited to instream ELJ’s and some riparian restoration only at this time.

+Due to the current landownership within this reach, ELJ’s seem appropriate for this point in time; however, this project will not limit potential future restoration actions given a change in landownership and/or landowner willingness.
+Fish House Road relocation is unappealing based on the project being very expensive for very little relative habitat gain.
+The road is constructed at the base of a steep valley wall with very little potential to reconnect channel migration zone or floodplain areas.
+Riparian restoration efforts are currently underway within the project reach.

-3) It would be helpful to identify a reference condition from historical records or by comparison to a less-impacted river system with similar morphology to identify S.M.A.R.T. habitat objectives, such as LWD loading, number and spacing of pools and other channel features, connectivity with side channel and floodplain wetlands, and other relevant habitat features.Response to Post-Application Comments
+3) It would be helpful to identify a reference condition from historical records or by comparison to a less-impacted river system with similar morphology to identify S.M.A.R.T. habitat objectives, such as LWD loading, number and spacing of pools and other channel features, connectivity with side channel and floodplain wetlands, and other relevant habitat features.

+The design consultant will identify a reference reach or similar to use for identifying the S.M.A.R.T habitat objectives that account for the appropriate size and frequency of ELJs in this reach.

+Response to Post-Application Comments

 Please describe how the sponsor responded to the review panel’s post-application comments.
 RCO recommends that the sponsor list each of the review panel’s comments and questions and identify the response.
 The sponsor may use this space to respond directly to the comments.